yenom/BitcoinKit/README.md

 Contribute
 ----------
-Contributions to BitcoinCashKit are welcome and encouraged!
+Contributions to BitcoinKit are welcome and encouraged!
 Feel free to open issues, drop us pull requests.

 ## Authors & Maintainers